sailing-pmls/bosen/README.md

 ==============

 Version 0.92:<br>
--Fixed Lasso/LR not working on some machine configurations -Added --ps_row_cache_size option to MF, to control memory usage on very large matrices
+-Fixed Lasso/LR not working on some machine configurations<br>
+-Added --ps_row_cache_size option to MF, to control memory usage on very large matrices

 Version 0.91:<br>